 The Hardwood Creek Wildlife Management Area is a section of a larger complex of the native habitats that remain in the county.
-The highlights of the space include a maple-basswood forest and a tamarack bog spanning 60 acres.
+The space highlights include a maple-basswood forest and a tamarack bog spanning 60 acres.

-Hunters are free to pursue bears, deer, birds, and small game in the fall, or explore the wooded wetlands, upland islands, or planted prairies.
+Hunters can pursue bears, deer, birds, and small game in the fall or explore the wooded wetlands, upland islands, or planted prairies.